Top Tourist Attractions

 |Top Tourist Place||Boracay, Chocolate Hills, Taal Volcano, San Agustin Church, Mayon, Banaue Rice Terraces, Puerto Princesa Subterranean River National Park, Corregidor, Manila Bay, Rizal Park, Mactan, Malapascua, Mount Pinatubo, Siargao, Subic Bay, Honda Bay, Basilica del Santo Niño, Mount Apo, Manila Ocean Park, Hinatuan Enchanted River, Fort Santiago, Quiapo Church, Villa Escudero, Coron Island, Hundred Islands National Park, Manila Cathedral, SM Mall of Asia, Mines View Park, Enchanted Kingdom, Magellan’s Cross, Burnham Park, Sky Fun, Manila Zoo|

-When you are applying single, you must keep a minimum balance of BDT 60,000 in your Bank account.
-But, if you apply along with your family members, you have to keep a minimum balance of BDT 1,20,000.
-Also, there should be consistency in your transactions.
-Your account status has to prove that you are capable to bear your travel cost and you have enough balance in your account to return.
+When applying as a single person, your bank account must have a minimum balance of BDT 60,000.
+However, if you apply with your family, you must have a minimum balance of BDT 1,20,000.
+In addition, your transactions should be consistent.
+Your account balance must show that you can cover the expense of your trip and that you have enough money in your account to return.

 An invitation is not mandatory for your application.
 Travelley cannot arrange an invitation for you or anyone.
 The invitation will be only beneficial for an applicant if the invitation is sent from the applicant’s family members or close friends.
 In any other case, having a hotel booking with a proper travel itinerary is more than enough to prove your accommodation arrangement during your trip.

-Although visa acceptance or refusal totally depends on the applicant’s profile, applying with family may increase your chances in certain countries.
-For example: in the case of Schengen or UK visa, applying along with family increases your visa acceptance chances.
-On the other hand, applying with family for Australia or Canada may decrease your chance of getting the visa.
+Although visa approval or denial is based on the applicant’s profile, applying with relatives in specific countries may improve your chances.
+For example, applying for a Schengen or UK visa with family boosts your acceptance chances.
+On the other side, seeking a visa to Australia or Canada with family may reduce your chances of acquiring one.